techmack92/svg-logo-generator/README.md

 4. Use command: `npm install --save-dev jest` to install Jest as a devDependency

 ## Usage
-When the user has the required software & Node packages installed, begin the application by using command: `node index.js`<br> Answer the prompts that display on the screen<br> Once all questions are answered, your SVG logo file will generate in the `dist` folder.
+When user has completed all installation steps:<br>
+1. Begin the application by using command: `node index.js`<br>
+2. Answer the prompts that display on the screen<br>
+3. Once all questions are answered, your SVG logo file will generate in the `dist` folder

 ## Demo
 This link will route you to a video walkthrough that shows the CLI application's functionality<br> You can also watch below:<br>